thegenemyers/FASTK/README.md

 ```

 FastK counts the number of k&#8209;mers in a corpus of DNA sequences over the alphabet {a,c,g,t} for a specified k&#8209;mer size, 40 by default.
-The input data can be in one or more CRAM, BAM, SAM, fasta, or fastq files, where the later two can be gzip'd, preferrably
+The input data can be in one or more CRAM, BAM, SAM, fasta, or fastq files, where the later two can be gzip'd.
-by [VGPzip](https://github.com/VGP/vgp-tools/tree/master/VGP).
 The data can also be in [Dazzler databases](https://github.com/thegenemyers/DAZZ_DB).
-The type of the
-file is determined by its extension (and not its
-contents).
-The extension need not be given if the root name suffices
-to uniquely identify a file.
+The type of the file is determined by its extension (and not its contents).
+The extension need not be given if the root name suffices to uniquely identify a file.
 If more than one source file is given
 they must all be of the same type in the current implementation.

 FastK produces a number of outputs depending on the setting of its options.
 By default, the